-This section describes the material United States federal income tax consequences of owning shares or ADSs.
+This section describes the material United States federal income tax consequences of owning and disposing of our shares or ADSs to a U.S. holder (as defined below).
 This discussion is not a complete analysis or listing of all of the possible tax consequences of transactions relating to our shares or ADSs and does not address all tax considerations that might be relevant to particular holders in light of their personal circumstances.
-This discussion applies to you only if you hold your shares or ADSs as capital assets for tax purposes.
+This discussion applies to you only if you are a U.S. holder and you hold our shares or ADSs as capital assets for tax purposes.
 This section does not apply to you if you are a member of a special class of holders subject to special rules, including:

-- a financial institution;
+• a financial institution;

-- a regulated investment company;

-- a real estate investment trust;

-- a dealer or trader in securities or currencies;

-- a tax-exempt organization;

-- an insurance company;

-- a person liable for alternative minimum tax;

-- a person that actually or constructively owns 10% or more of the voting stock of us;

-- a person that holds shares or ADSs as part of a straddle or a hedging or conversion transaction; - a person who acquired shares or ADSs through the exercise or cancellation of employee stock options or otherwise as compensation for their services; - a U.S. expatriate; or - a person whose functional currency is not the U.S. dollar.
+- a regulated investment company; - a real estate investment trust; - a dealer or trader in securities or currencies: - a tax-exempt organization; - an insurance company; - a person liable for alternative minimum tax; - a person that actually or constructively owns 10% or more of the voting stock of us; - a person that holds our shares or ADSs as part of a straddle or a hedging or conversion transaction; - a person who acquired our shares or ADSs through the exercise or cancellation of employee stock options or otherwise as compensation for their services; - a U.S. expatriate; or - a person whose functional currency is not the U.S. dollar.